 Be aware that precision is lost for some real numbers (that is, floating-point is an approximation with limited precision for some numbers);

-Be aware that results will frequently vary slightly by implementation (see E.52 Provision of Inherently Unsafe Operations [SKL] for more on this subject); and
+Be aware that results will frequently vary slightly by implementation (see 6.51 Provision of Inherently Unsafe Operations [SKL] for more on this subject); and

 Testing floating-point numbers for equality (especially for loops) can lead to unexpected results.
-Instead, if floating-point numbers are needed for loop control use >= or <= comparisons.
+Instead, if floating-point numbers are needed for loop control use >= or <= comparisons, unless it can be shown that the logic implemented by the equality test cannot be affected by prior rounding errors.

-E.6 Enumerator Issues [CCB]
+6.5 Enumerator Issues [CCB]

-E.6.1 Applicability to language
+6.5.1 Applicability to language

 Python has an enumerate built-in type but it is not at all related to the implementation of enumeration as defined in other languages where constants are assigned to symbols.
 Given that enumeration is a useful programming device and that there is no enumeration construct in Python, many programmers choose to implement their own “enum” objects or types using a wide variety of methods including the creation of “enum” classes, lists, and even dictionaries.
 One simple method is to simply assign a list of names to integers: